-“One Mile Above” is is a feature-length film about a bicycle tour to the highest point in Tibet.
+“One Mile Above” is a feature-length film about a bicycle tour to the highest point in Tibet.
 It is the incredible true story Shuhao (Bryan Chang), a twenty-four-year-old Taiwanese university graduate, whose older brother Shuwei – whom he has idolized since childhood – dies unexpectedly on a bicycle trek from Taiwan to Lhasa and the highest points in Tibet.
+Literally one mile above…

 Now, Shuhao decides to complete Shuwei’s journey, hoping to prove himself through this challenging trip.
 Instead of placing his brother’s travel diary in his casket to be buried with its owner – as tradition dictates – Shuhao uses the book as inspiration to follow his brother’s path and fulfil his ultimate dream of riding to Lhasa